Jormundir/design-patterns/abstract-factory/README.md

 ## Purpose

-Provide an interfaace for creating families of related or dependent objects without specifying their concrete classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## Example
 ### Scenario